 - You will need to see your healthcare provider for follow-up visits when you are on warfarin.
 You will need regular blood tests.
 These tests are used to decide how much medicine you need.

 - Other medicines may be given to treat health conditions that increase the risk for a stroke.
 Examples are high cholesterol, high blood pressure, or diabetes.
-You may also need medicine to decrease pain or prevent seizures.

 - Take your medicine as directed.
 Contact your healthcare provider if you think your medicine is not helping or if you have side effects.
 Tell him or her if you are allergic to any medicine.
 Keep a list of the medicines, vitamins, and herbs you take.
 Include the amounts, and when and why you take them.
 Bring the list or the pill bottles to follow-up visits.
 Carry your medicine list with you in case of an emergency.